CiscoDevNet/terraform-provider-sdwan/README.md

 - Set environment variable `TF_LOG_PATH` to write logs in a file. e.g. `TF_LOG_PATH=tf.log`

 For more details visit - [Terraform Debugging](https://www.terraform.io/docs/internals/debugging.html)

+## Support
+This project was built and tested with vManage 20.4 release.
+This project is not under active development and maintanence.
+Please use it at your own risk.